KyleHub-Dev/documentation/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## License

+This project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
+See the [LICENSE](LICENSE) file for details.